 The Eye Ink Liner in Blackest is essentially a classic liquid eyeliner, albeit one with a "skinny felt tip and intense pigments that allow for sharp precision and a dramatic graphic effect."
 I'm not sure I agree with the description of the applicator as 'felt tip' but perhaps that's because that phrase makes me think of markers and pens, not flimsy little wands attached to plastic caps.
 Since this eyeliner will set you back US$45 for 0.8oz of product, you'll probably want to know whether it's really all that.

 So, quibbles with the 'felt tip' aside, we'll move on to the promise of "intense pigments" and a "super matte" finish.
 Below is a swatch pic and let's cut to the chase here.
 "Intense pigment?"
 Hmmmm....I would say that 'blackest' is probably a stretch.
 "Super matte"?
 Nope.
 Not matte.
-Like seemingly all liquid eyeliners (sorry, I'm just not a fan of them), the Eye Ink 'Matte' Liner has that slight sheen that I'm sure I can't be the only one who finds sort of off putting.
-That sheen is insipid looking.
-If you want 'matte', there's no beating a good kohl pencil - for one that's completely opaque, intensely black and capable of staying perfectly imtact in no less than 80% (minimum) humidity, try By Terry's Kohl Terrybly in Black Print.
+Like seemingly all liquid eyeliners (sorry, I'm just not a fan of them), the Eye Ink 'Matte' Liner has that slight sheen that I'm sure I can't be the only one who finds sort of off-putting.
+It's simply insipid looking.
+If you want matte, there's no beating a good kohl pencil - for one that's totally opaque, intensely black , and reliably budgeproof in no less than 80% (minimum) humidity, try By Terry's Kohl Terrybly in Black Print.

 As a bah-to-liquid-liner type of person, I would have loved Victoria Beckham to come out with one that I could love whole-heartedly.
 Instead, I'm here to report that this one sucked.
 I really dislike the (non) felt-tip applicator and....I don't understand why the cap/wand seems to be filled with mini ball bearings.
 Is there a reason for this?
 What's up with all the ball bearings?